Skip to main content

 Overview

-Phase II of the Two Species project aims to review opportunities to expand the use of a single species in long-term toxicity studies to molecules following ICH M3(R2) guidelines [1].
-Current international ICH M3(R2) guidelines for nonclinical safety studies to support human clinical trials, as well as marketing authorisation for pharmaceuticals, require safety and tolerability data from two species – a rodent (e.g. rat or mouse) and a non-rodent (e.g. dog, minipig or non-human primate).
+Phase II of the Two Species project aims to review opportunities to expand the use of a single species in long-term toxicity studies to molecules following the international ICH M3(R2) guidelines [1] for nonclinical safety studies.
+These guidelines currently require safety and tolerability data from two species – a rodent (e.g. rat or mouse) and a non-rodent (e.g. dog, minipig or non-human primate) – to support human clinical trials, as well as marketing authorisation for pharmaceuticals.

 Two Species Phase I: ICH S6(R1)

-Previously, we have reviewed how and when two species are used within regulatory toxicology studies for molecules following ICH S6(R1) guidelines [2] for the development of biotechnology-derived pharmaceuticals (i.e. biologics).
-For molecules following ICH S6(R1), a single species can be used for longer-term studies if "similar" toxicities are identified in two species in short-term studies (i.e. supporting the first administration in humans).
+Previously, we have reviewed how and when two species are used within regulatory toxicology studies for molecules following the international ICH S6(R1) guidelines [2] for the development of biotechnology-derived pharmaceuticals (i.e. biologics).
+For these molecules, a single species can be used for longer-term studies if "similar" toxicities are identified in two species in short-term studies (i.e. supporting the first administration in humans).
 The evidence collected via survey highlighted opportunities for a single species approach to be used more widely for more molecules following ICH S6(R1), and provided preliminary evidence to support expanding this approach to nonclinical toxicology strategies for other drug modalities (i.e. molecules following ICH M3(R2)) [3].
-However, it was recognised that changing the regulatory guidelines in order to apply these opportunities would require more robust evidence demonstrating minimal risk/impact for human risk assessment.
+However, it was recognised that changing the regulatory guidelines would require more robust evidence demonstrating minimal risk/impact for human risk assessment.
+This is why we decided to start a new phase to investigate these opportunities further.

 Two Species Phase II: ICH M3(R2)

-In 2023, we established an international expert working group consisting of 42 organisations to review opportunities to expand the use of a single species in long-term toxicity studies to molecules following ICH M3(R2).
-The working group includes representatives from pharmaceutical companies, contract research organisations and regulatory bodies in the UK, and elsewhere in Europe, USA and Japan.
+In 2023, we established an international expert working group consisting of 48 experts from 42 organisations to review opportunities to expand the use of a single species in later-development toxicity studies to molecules following ICH M3(R2).
+The working group includes representatives from pharmaceutical companies, contract research organisations and regulatory bodies in the UK, elsewhere in Europe, USA and Japan.

-We have developed a new survey to collect information on studies carried out to support development of these molecules, to better understand:
+The working group developed a survey to collect information on studies carried out to support development of these molecules, to better understand:

 • How often similar toxicities are identified in short-term studies across different species.